Used Ferrari 488 Spider For Sale

 For the makeup of the car’s chassis, 11 different aluminum alloys were used, as well as other metals, such as magnesium.
 This allows the supercar to have the same torsional rigidity and beam stiffness figures as its coupe counterpart.
 In fact, the chassis’ performance is increased by 23 percent over its predecessor, the 458.

 Helping the car’s driving capabilities is the fully integrated SSC2 Side Slip Angle Control System, which ups the acceleration out of corners by 12 percent when compared to the 458.
-In fact, response times, in general, are 9 percent faster than its predecessor, making the 488 a suitable successor.
+In fact, response times, in general, are 9 percent faster than its predecessor, making the 2018 488 Spider a suitable successor.

-Upon first glimpsing at the 2019 Ferrari 488 Spider, one cannot help but feel that this piece of machinery is the result of a glorious partnership between a masterful engineer and an artistic genius.
+Upon first glimpsing at the 2019 Ferrari 488 Spider for sale, one cannot help but feel that this piece of machinery is the result of a glorious partnership between a masterful engineer and an artistic genius.
 A 3.9-liter twin-turbocharged V8 engine is largely responsible for the staggering power that lies beneath the beautifully designed Spider’s exterior.
-With 661 horsepower, 561 lb-ft of torque and the ability to go from 0 to 60 in 3 seconds, it is difficult to determine whether the overall design or the power is the greatest feature of the 488 Spider.
+With 661 horsepower, 561 lb-ft of torque and the ability to go from 0 to 60 in 3 seconds, it is difficult to determine whether the overall design or the power is the greatest feature of a used 488 Spider.
 A 7-speed automatic transmission and a top speed of 202 MPH, however, seem to work in favor of this mighty beast’s performance, while the aerodynamic curves, sloped windshield, and long hood all play in favor of the aesthetic design.
 In either scenario, the Ferrari 488 Spider is a show-stopping supercar that is equally focused on high-performance, design, and luxury.
 Taking a glimpse inside of the cabin, Ferrari does not disappoint with signature leather seating, contrasting stitching and an uncluttered cockpit.
 For convertible enthusiasts, one of the most prominent features of the 488 Spider is the hard top design which has the ability to transform from open to closed, or vice versa, in as little as 14 seconds.
 Although the top speed is slightly behind that of the Ferrari 488 GTB model, many will argue that a 3 MPH difference is well worth the sacrifice for the sleeker, open top style Ferrari.